Equity, Diversity and Inclusion (EDI) Statement

 EDI Awareness and Training

-Recently, we conducted an EDI survey across the Institute.
+We have conducted an EDI survey across the Institute.
 The results of the survey were very positive, with a 66% response rate and 78% of staff agreeing they are treated with respect and dignity and 70% having a sense of belonging to the Institute.
 There were some areas identified as requiring action, including equal opportunities to develop; staff feeling supported in speaking up; and staff wellbeing.
-We are now planning focus groups to take a deep dive into the feedback we have received and will develop an action plan from this.

 Career Support and Development